 Old-fashioned German and especially Berlin cuisine is getting a bit tougher to find, as most restaurants aim to attract customers by reinventing the classics in the so-called Neue Deutsche Küche (new German cuisine) movement.
 But real, old Berlin classics are still lurking around town if you know where to look.
 Berlin's most traditional four-part meal is Eisbein (pork knuckle), always served with sauerkraut, pureed peas, and boiled potatoes.
 Other old-fashioned Berlin dishes include Rouladen (rolled, stuffed beef), Spanferkel (suckling pig), Berliner Schüsselsülze (potted meat in aspic), Hackepeter (ground beef), and Berliner Leber (calf’s liver with cooked apples and onions).

-Neighborhood stalwarts serve residents from morning to night with a mix of German and international cuisine.
-Berlin is known for curt or slow service, except at high-end restaurants.
-Note that many of the top restaurants are closed Sunday.
+It's worth noting that Berlin is known for its curt, slow service, except at high-end restaurants.
+Also keep in mind that many of the top restaurants are closed Sunday.

 As in many other world cities, Berlin has developed a discerning coffee culture.
 Artisanal coffee bars have appeared all over the city, brewing...

 The top 25 places we think should be on every traveler's radar this year.More